Alchemy Island - filtration experiment

 Mrs. Johnson told us there was a source of water on the island but that it was dirty and contaminated.
 She said we could try and use natural resources, sand, rocks, moss and grasses, as well as a piece of sail material we had 'discovered' and use them to make filters.
 We tried each of the different materials and made comparisons to see which provided the best filter.
 The sail material proved to be the best.
 We then discussed what else we might be able to do in order to make the water safe to drink.

-We had a lot of fun - as you can see from the photographs - and Mrs. Johnson played stormy sea sounds and even sprayed us with a little water to make us feel like we were really shipwrecked!
+We had a lot of fun - as you can see from the photographs - there was even stormy sea sounds and water spray to make us feel like we were really shipwrecked!

 Today, we have had the opportunity to use programming techniques to control robots.
 We have learned how to use basic programming to instruct the robots to do simple tasks: rotate, move forwards and backwards, turn around in a circle or square.
 This may sound simple but it was trickier than it seems.
 Everyone worked hard and we had a lot of fun (as you can see from the pictures).